at-cg/containX/data/example-1/README.md

 - `read5` = R[1500..3000]
 - `read6` = reverse complement of R[2000:3500]

 In the above set, `read1` has zero suffix-prefix overlaps, therefore it would be discarded during the initial graph cleanup. `read5` and `read6` are contained in `read3`.
 Both of these are redundant, so they will be removed by ContainX.
 The final graph will have six vertices associated with three reads.
-The suffix-prefix overlap between `read2` to `read4` will be eliminated during transitive reduction.
+The suffix-prefix overlap link between `read2` to `read4` will be eliminated during transitive reduction.